Make your clothing stains disappear!

-An all-purpose stain remover can be quite useful for those who want a quick fix for common spills.
+An all-purpose stain remover for clothes can be quite useful for those who want a quick fix for common spills.
 Features of a high-quality solution include natural citrus solvents and emulsifiers.
 Not only is citrus an environmentally-friendly ingredient, but it naturally breaks down stains without harsh chemicals that could actually destroy the clothing you’re trying to salvage.

 Protect your septic system

-You also want to make sure the stain remover won’t harm your septic system.
+You also want to make sure the stain remover detergent won’t harm your septic system.
 To do this, be on the lookout for products that are phosphate-free and biodegradable.
 Stain removers that contain chemicals that won’t easily break down can build up in the pipes or worse, travel through the water systems, harming aquatic wildlife.